elviswolcott/typescript-npm-package-template/README.md

 ## Publishing a new version

-Travis is configured to run
+Travis is configured to run deploys on tags.

 ## Initial Setup